nero147/NWEA-node-example/README.md

 ## Testing Your Container

 You can test your API by running `GET` and `POST` commands from Postman.
-Just make sure that your post commands are using x-www-form-urlencoded fields and that the keys are `body` and `title`.
+Just make sure that your post commands are using json (set the application type in the header) fields and that the keys are `body` and `title`.
 The endpoints are
 ```
 GET http://localhost:8080/posts
 POST http://localhost:8080/post